vvr-rao/Pyspark-cheatsheet/README.md

 NOTE: NOT choosing the Hadoop option throws an error of - No FileSystem for scheme "s3" - when I try to read my input data from S3.
 I guess I have to configure it vs uusing the default configuration.

-I also chose the option of Spot Instances vs Dedicated and have been able to save money on occasion.
+I also chose the option of Spot Instances (vs Dedicated) for cost savings.

 EMR Pricing: https://aws.amazon.com/emr/pricing/